 Capybaras are the world’s largest rodents.
 When they are fully grown capybaras weigh between 35 and 65 kilograms (77 and 143 lb) and stand up to 62 cm (2 ft.) tall, with a total body length of up to 1.34 m (4.5 ft.).

 Rodents are mammals in the order Rodentia (an order is a big group of animals).
 The main characteristic shared by all rodents is a pair of sharp front teeth that grow continuously throughout the animal’s lifetime.

 Around 40% of all mammals are rodents.
 Other well-known rodents include rats, hampsters, mice, and squirrels.

 The scientific name for a capybara is Hydrochoerus hydrochaeris.

 Members Of The Cavy Family

-Capybaras are closely related to guinea pigs, and both animals are members of the cavy family, Caviidae.
+The capybara is closely related to the guinea pig.
+Both species are members of the cavy family, Caviidae.

 Capybaras are also known as ‘water cavies’.

 Capybaras are found in every country in South America apart from Chile.
 They are also found in Central America, and have even been spotted in Florida!